Milan, an almost Perfect City Trip

 Galleria Vittorio Emanuele II

 Is considered one of the world’s oldest shopping malls. the name itself derived from the name of the first king of Italy who is Victor Emanuel II.

 The interior part of the mall is full of luxurious restaurants and shops.
 As I enter here I saw crystal clear architectural designs and plus the branded shops around which makes it more cozy, fancy and lux.

 As we go further inside the gallery it actually makes me think of another gallery that is very similar to this one.
 It’s the Gallery de la Reine in Brussels it somewhat resembles a little on this one.

 Legend of the Bull

-If you get into Galleria Vittorio Emanuele II don’t ever forget to visit this most popular spot it’s actually a tradition of stepping on the bull’s balls. its a tiled mosaic on the floor depicting a bull which is reared up onto his hind legs.
+If you get into Galleria Vittorio Emanuele II don’t ever forget to visit this most popular spot it’s actually a tradition.
+Stepping on the bull’s balls, it’s a tiled mosaic on the floor depicting a bull which reared up on his hind legs.

 The tradition is that if a person puts their right heel on the bull’s testicular region. and “turn on himself three times,” which is to actually rotate backwards, or counterclockwise, this will bring good luck.

 Strolling in the gallery we just bump into this models posing for their photo shoot.
 It was fascinating to see the team behind the camera on how the work professionally and very effective.